 Structure and Function of P450 Enzymes in Steroid Hormone Biosynthesis

 This is a collaboration with Prof. M. Egli dealing with two P450 enzymes involved in steroid biosynthesis, P450 17A1 and 21A2.
 P450 17A1 catalyzes the 17α-hydroxylation of progesterone and pregnenolone and then the subsequent “lyase” reaction to androstenedione or dehydroepiandrosterone.
-In fish, the P450 17A1 does both reactions but a second protein, P450 17A2, does only the former.
-We are analyzing the kinetics of the 2-step reaction and also have crystal structures of both zebrafish P450 17A1 and 17A2.
 One key question is why some human variants lose only the lyase activity.
+Another goal is the development of selective inhibitors of the lyase reaction that can be used as drugs (to reduce the androgen load) in treatment of prostate cancer.
 P450 21A2 catalyzes the 21-hydroxylation of progesterone and 17α-OH progesterone, and we have crystal structures of human P450 21A2 to use for the structural basis of the >100 clinically known defects in the enzyme.